sunesimonsen/7W17732/Readme.md

 Open the client/js/components/LimitedTextarea.js file in you editor.

 Notice that this file is not a require.js module.
 It is included directly in index.html.
-That is because jQuery has it's own namespace mechanism.
+That is because jQuery has it's own *namespace* mechanism.

-I this step we are going to create a <a href="http://jqueryui.com/demos/widget/">jQuery UI widget</a> that will enrich a textfield with a max length indicator.
+I this step we are going to create a <a href="http://jqueryui.com/demos/widget/">jQuery UI widget</a> that will enrich a text field with a max length indicator.
 It is a little involved, so I'll only run through the important aspects.

 Notice that this widget is not complete, error handling and destroy methods are not implemented.

-The widget will read the maxlength attribute of the target textarea, if it is not provided it will take the length from the options map.
+The widget will read the *maxlength* attribute of the target textarea, if it is not provided it will take the length from the options map.
 The maxlength attribute is removed to allow longer text then the max length, the validation should take care of the ensuring valid data.
 Then it will take the target textarea and surround it with a div containing an indicator element.
 This indicator element will be place in the bottom left cornor of the textarea and be updated on key presses.

-All code should be added to the <i>_create</i> method that will be called when the widget is created.
+All code should be added to the *_create* method that will be called when the widget is created.

 We can retrieve the max length and delete the attribute on the textarea the following way: